 How to keep rabbits warm in the winter

 While thick rabbit fur and their natural instincts can do a great job at keeping rabbits warm, they still aren’t made for extreme winter weather.
-In the wild, these rabbits would have been able to find shelter underground, but if your rabbit is outside in winter, they won’t have that kind of protection.
+In the wild, these rabbits would have been able to find shelter underground in their burrows, but if your rabbit is outside in winter, they won’t have that kind of protection.
 It’s up to you to make sure your rabbit will be okay before extreme weather hits.

 Bring your rabbit inside

-Rabbit’s don’t do well with drastic temperature changes.
-There is a possibility they will go into shock if they move from the very cold outdoors to a warm indoors.
+Rabbit’s don’t do well with drastic temperature changes (a temperature difference that is greater than 20ºF).
+Your rabbit can get stressed out if they move from the very cold outdoors to a warm indoors.
 For this reason, it’s best to transition your rabbit inside during the fall months, when the outdoor temperatures are not very different from inside.

 It’s also perfectly okay for you to turn your heat off during the day.
 I know many people do this to save money on the heating bill.
 Most homes are well insulated, and even if it gets very cold outside, the indoors will remain a comfortable temperature for your rabbit.

 If you happen to live somewhere where it gets extremely cold outside, you may still want to keep the heat on while you’re gone, but even then, there is no problem with turning it down.
-Rabbit’s will still be comfortable with temperatures that are quite cold for humans.
+Rabbit’s will still be comfortable with temperatures that feel quite cold to humans.